 When you have your permanent veneers cemented to your teeth, it may take some days to get used to them.
 Your bite can feel different especially if you have changed the length and shape of your teeth.
 It is also normal to experience some level of sensitivity to cold and hot.
 Your teeth and gums need some time to fully heal.
 To ease any discomfort, take mild pain-meds.
 To prolong the life and beauty of your new veneers smile, it is essential to keep a good home oral care.
 Remember that the underlying teeth are still susceptible to decay and cavities.
 The most vulnerable parts are those where the tooth and veneer meets.
 Perform regular brushing and flossing, keep a healthy diet excluding chewy, hard food and minimizing sugar-containing foods and beverages.
 Would be recommended to stay away from biting with teeth that are veneered, for example biting into apple or having corn on the cob.
 In some cases it is recommended to wear a nightguard to protect your porcelain veneers from grinding and clenching.

-Following post-operative guidelines after the tooth extraction is very important, as it speeds up the process of recovery.
+Following post-operative guidelines after emergency tooth extraction is very important, as it speeds up the process of recovery.
 Some discomfort, swelling and bleeding may be expected after the surgery.